 If we can get guests to commit to stay 2-3 nights in the first place we are able to plan, organise and schedule future bookings more thoroughly, we save time, get a better and more accurate reading of what our guests want and are able to concentrate on selling vacant beds and rooms rather than not being sure just what to expect in the future.

-Through open ended questioning techniques and by learning how to ease into conversation you will increase the chances of people taking up an offer.
+Through open-ended questioning techniques and by learning how to ease into a conversation you will increase the chances of people taking up an offer.